-Courtney has over 20 years of college coaching experience, both as an assistant and a head coach.
-Before coming to Coral Gables, Fla., Courtney most recently worked for two years as an assistant coach at DePaul.
-Under Larrañaga at George Mason, Courtney was largely credited with recruiting the core of players that helped the Patriots to the 2006 NCAA Final Four.
-He spent eight seasons as an assistant and associate head coach (1997-2005) at George Mason, aiding the program to a pair of regular-season CAA titles and four postseason bids, including trips to the NCAA tournament in 1999 and 2001.
+Courtney has over a quarter-century of college coaching experience, both as an assistant and a head coach.
+Before coming to Miami, Courtney most recently worked for two years as an assistant coach at DePaul.
+During his time under Larrañaga at George Mason, Courtney was largely credited with recruiting the core of players that helped the Patriots to the 2006 NCAA Final Four.
+He spent eight seasons as an assistant and associate head coach (1997-2005) with the Patriots, aiding the program to two regular season CAA titles and four postseason bids, including trips to the NCAA Tournament in 1999 and 2001.

 Courtney played professionally for the Philadelphia Spirit of the United States Basketball League (USBL) and for the Milwaukee Bucks’ NBA Summer League team in 1992.
 He then spent two years playing professional basketball in Hong Kong.
 He earned the league’s most valuable player award and collected the 1993 Asian All-Star Game MVP Award.
 Courtney also played in the Philippines for one season.

 Courtney earned First Team All-Patriot League accolades during his junior and senior seasons, serving as team captain both years.
 As a junior in 1990-91, he totaled 619 points to set a single-season school record that stood for 22 years until NBA second-round pick Mike Muscala broke it in 2013.
 That mark still ranks third in Bison history, while his 1,499 career still check in at No. 12 all-time.